-Rashes and skin infections Infection or Complaint Recommended
+Rashes and skin infections

 Infection or Complaint Recommended period to be kept away from school, nursery or childminders Comments Athlete's foot None Athlete's foot is not a serious condition.
 Treatment is recommended Chickenpox Until all vesicles have crusted over See: Vulnerable Children and Female Staff - Pregnancy Cold sores, (Herpes simplex) None Avoid kissing and contact with the sores.
 Cold sores are generally mild and self-limiting German measles (rubella) Four days from onset of rash (as per "Green Book") Preventable by immunisation (MMR x2 doses).
 See: Female Staff - Pregnancy Hand, foot and mouth None Contact the Duty Room if a large number of children are affected.
-Exclusion may be considered in some circumstances Impetigo Until lesions are crusted and healed, or 48 hours after starting antibiotic treatment Antibiotic treatment speeds healing Measles Four days from onset of rash Preventable by vaccination (MMR x2).
-See: Vulnerable Children and Female Staff - Pregnancy Molluscum contagiosum None A self-limiting condition
+Exclusion may be considered in some circumstances Impeti go Until lesions are crusted and healed, or 48 hours after starting antibiotic treatment Antibiotic treatment speeds healing

-Ringworm Exclusion not usually required Treatment is required Roseola None None (infantum) Scabies Child can return after first Household and close contacts require treatment treatment Scarlet fever Child can return 24 hours after Antibiotic treatment is recommended for the starting appropriate antibiotic affected child.
-If more than one child has treatment scarlet fever contact PHA Duty Room for further advice.
-Slapped cheek/fifth None (once rash has developed) See: Vulnerable children and female staff - disease.
-Parvovirus pregnancy B19 Shingles Exclude only if rash is weeping Can cause chickenpox in those who are not and cannot be covered im mune, ie ha ve not had chickenpox.
-It is 3 spread by very close contact and touch.
+Measle s Four days from onset of rash Preventable by vaccination (MMR x2).
+See: Vulnerable Children and Female Staff - Pregnancy Molluscum contagiosum None A self-limiting condition Ringwor m Exclusion not usually required Treatment is required Roseola (infantum) None None Scabi es Child can return after first Household and close contacts require treatment Scarlet fever Child can return 24 hours after starting appropriate antibiotic treatment Antibiotic treatment is recommended for the affected child.
+If more than one child has scarlet fever contact PHA Duty Room for further advice.
+Slapped cheek/fifth disease.
+Parvovirus B19 None (once rash has developed) See: Vulnerable children and female staff - pregnancy Shingl es Exclude only if rash is weeping and cannot be covered Can cause chickenpox in those who are not immune, ie have not had chickenpox.
+It is spread by very close contact and touch.
 If further information is required, contact your local PHE centre.
 See: Vulnerable Children and Female Staff - Pregnancy Warts and verrucae None Verrucae should be covered in swimming pools, gymnasiums and changing rooms

-Diarrhoea and vomiting illness
+Diarrhoed and vomiting illness

-Infection or Complaint Recommended period to be kept away from school, nursery or childminders Comments Diarrhoea and/or vomiting 48 hours from last episode of diarrhoea or vomiting E. coli O157 VTEC Typhoid Should be excluded for 48 hours Further exclusion is required for children aged [and paratyphoid] (enteric from the last episode of five years or younger and those who have fever) Shigella (dysentery) diarrhoea.
-Further exclusion difficulty in adhering to hygiene practices. may be required for some Children in these categories should be excluded children until they are no longer until there is evidence of microbiological excreting clearance.
+Infection or Complaint Recommended period to be kept away from school, nursery or childminders Comments Diarrhoea and/or vomiting 48 hours from last episode of diarrhoea or vomiting E. coli O157 VTEC Typhoid [and paratyphoid] (enteric fever) Shigella (dysentery) Should be excluded for 48 hours from the last episode of diarrhoea.
+Further exclusion may be required for some children until they are no longer excreting Further exclusion is required for children aged five years or younger and those who have difficulty in adhering to hygiene practices.
+Children in these categories should be excluded until there is evidence of microbiological clearance.
 This guidance may also apply to some contacts who may also require microbiological clearance.
-Please consult the 120 Duty Room for further advice.
-Cryptosporidiosis Exclude for 48 hours from the Exclusion from swimming is advisable for two last episode of diarrhoea weeks after the diarrhoea has settled
+Please consult the Duty Room for further advice.
+Cryptosporidiosis Exclude for 48 hours from the last episode of diarrhoea Exclusion from swimming is advisable for two weeks after the diarrhoea has settled